cscart/docs/en/developer_guide/api/entities/product_variations.rst

 Additional Params
 =================

-Additional parameters for products selection are inherited from :doc:`Products </developer_guide/api/entities/products>`.
+Additional parameters for product selection are inherited from :doc:`Products </developer_guide/api/entities/products>`.
 The :doc:`Product Variations </user_guide/addons/product_variations/index>` add-on adds the following new parameters, available via Products API or Product Variations API:

 * ``get_variation_features_variants`` *(enum[0|1])*—flag for expanding product data.
-If the parameter is specified, the array ``variation_features_variants`` indicating possible variants of the feature, is defined for each variation.
-This data is used to display the switch between variations in the core.
+If the parameter is specified, each variation will have a ``variation_features_variants`` array with all the possible feature variants.
+CS-Cart and Multi-Vendor use that data to show feature variant selectors.

 * ``get_variation_info`` *(enum[0|1])*—flag for expanding product data.
 If this parameter is specified, the following data will be defined for each variation: